The building is conceived as a series of perforated and independent layers overlapped, depending on their function, with different volumes.

 The organic shape of the volumes containing each part of the program generates a fluid interstitial space.
 These surplus spaces are planned to be meeting points or lounges for information exchange.
 Whether people go there to attend an electronic music workshop, walk through an exhibition or to enjoy a performance by a visiting theatre group, they will feel the presence and impact of the other activities taking place under the same roof, at all hours of the day.

-Permeability and porosity on the perimeter creates an intriguing and appealing elevation which encourages users to explore the inside.
+Permeability and porosity on the perimeter create an intriguing and appealing elevation which encourages users to explore the inside.